subordinarycode/Python/README.md

     pip3 install -r requirements.txt

+# logFilter
+A small script to help filter down log files

 # Disclaimer
 All scrips where designed to be used for ethical hacking and educational purposes only